REAR EXTENSION IDEAS

 Forget planning permission, forget building regulations, forget paperwork… for now, let’s have some fun and get stuck into brainstorming what your new space could look like!
 There are so many options for how your rear extension could be used - we’ll take you through a couple of them.

 For a rear extension, it’s important to think about how to create a seamless transition from the new space to both the inside, and the out.
-This can be achieved by good layout planning (bring an architect on board to help you with this!), and matching the interior design, such as floorboards, panelling, etc, to the existing design.
+This can be achieved by good layout planning, and matching the interior design, such as floorboards, panelling, etc, to the existing design.
 Similarly, you have to consider the exterior view, by choosing materials that will blend in with your current home.

 In pure design terms there are two main choices when considering a rear extension.
 The geometry of the extension, the amount of space added, the use of the internal spaces and how they connect to the garden area will all depend on the particular requirements of the occupiers.
 As a starting point though, and in design terms, we can define rear extensions as follows: